Calling all entrepreneurs, artists, innovators, leaders, performers, communicators, and creatives...

 - Outstanding high school seniors entering for the first time in Fall 2018 semester

 - Outstanding transfer students who have earned no more than 75 transferable college credit hours and are entering for the first time in the Fall 2018 semester

 - Students who submit samples of their creative work that demonstrate strong accomplishment, talent, or ability in one of the many areas of study at Columbia

 - Students who have earned a cumulative high school or grade point average of 3.0 or higher on 4.0 scale (or equivalent)

 - Students who have been admitted to Columbia

 - International students may be considered

-Please Note: The portfolio submission will be used for talent-based scholarship consideration only.
-To view the portfolio submission guidelines, visit our portolio and audition requirements page.
+Please note: Your portfolio or audition submission will be used for talent-based scholarship consideration only.
+Visit our portfolio and audition requirements page for submission information.

 - BA, BFA, BMus, BS Degrees: What’s the difference?